Docker Compose

 volumes:

-app-data:Volumes and networks are automatically prefixed with the stack name by Docker Swarm (e.g., myapp-production_app-data).
-No manual prefixing needed.
+app-data:On Swarm, volumes and networks are automatically prefixed with the stack name (e.g., myapp-production_app-data).
+On k3s, resources are scoped to the dockflow-{stackName} namespace.

 Networks